Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Theory and methods

 The 8-mers are sampled from the bulk hydrogen datasets of Cheng et al.~\cite{Cheng2020} We construct two distinct datasets: a ``high density'' (high $\rho$) dataset in which the clusters are sampled from 100 configurations with the highest density (average $\rho=$ 1.34 g/cm$^3$), and a ``low density'' (low $\rho$) dataset where the clusters are sampled from 100 configurations with the lowest density (average $\rho=$ 0.461 g/cm$^3$).
 In the high $\rho$ dataset, each 8-mer is sampled by choosing a hydrogen at random from a given configuration, then taking its seven nearest neighbors.
 In the low $\rho$ dataset, sampling is performed by taking a random hydrogen atom and its closest neighbor, then adding three nearest \textit{pairs} of atoms to complete the 8-mer.
 Example clusters are shown in Figure~\ref{fig:ref_bo}.
 Such difference in the sampling protocol ensures the sampling of distinct chemical trends seen in the corresponding bulk phases, where high $\rho$ systems are atomic, covalently bound and metallic, and low $\rho$ systems are molecular, bound by non-covalent interactions, and insulating.
 From each dataset, we randomly select 500 clusters, for which we also create the accompanying datasets containing canonically complete sets of their sub-clusters.

 To obtain the energies and forces for MLIP training, DFT calculations are performed using FHI-aims~\cite{Blum2009}.
 The PBE exchange correlation functional~\cite{PBE} is employed with the ``tight'' species-default basis set, and Gaussian smearing with $\sigma=0.025$ eV is used to determine the occupations.
-To assess body-ordered energetics of hydrogen clusters at a much higher level of theory, we also perform spin-adapted density matrix renormalization group (DMRG) calculations~\cite{Sharma2012} using \textsc{Block2}~\cite{zhai2023block2} on a few representative clusters.
-Further details of the cluster sampling protocol and the reference calculations are given in the Supporting Information.
+To assess body-ordered energetics of hydrogen clusters at a much higher level of theory, we also perform spin-adapted density matrix renormalization group (DMRG) calculations~\cite{Sharma2012} using \textsc{Block2}~\cite{zhai2023block2} on a few representative clusters, using one- and two-electron integrals generated by \textsc{PySCF}~\cite{sun2018pyscf,sun2020recent}.
+During method investigation, coupled-cluster with single, double, and triple excitations (CCSDT) calculations were also carried out in \textsc{Q-Chem}~\cite{epifanovsky2021software} for internal checks.
+Further details of the cluster sampling protocol and the reference calculations are given in the Supplementary Material.